Castle Hill (Ipswich, Massachusetts): Museum & Historic Site

 After the death of Richard Crane in 1931 on his 58th birthday, the estate passed to his wife, Florence Higinbotham Crane.
 In 1945, the Crane family donated much of their private beach and dunes to The Trustees of Reservations, a private, non-profit land conservation and historic preservation organization, with 112 properties throughout the Commonwealth of Massachusetts.
-When Florence Crane died in 1949, the majority of the property, including the mansion, was given to The Trustees.
+When Florence Crane died in 1949, the majority of the property, including the mansion, was given to the trustees.
 Small portions including Choate Island and the family's former golf course were given to her children, Cornelius and Florence.

 The property was used as a forum for outdoor concerts in the late 1950s and early 1960s, featuring such jazz legends as Louis Armstrong, Ella Fitzgerald, and Dave Brubeck, and as part of a Castle Hill Art Center and music camp run by the New England Conservatory.
 Laid out just above the casino and pool, the stage faced the "Great House" so that audiences could sit on the lawn of the Grande Allée, facing the ocean.
 Since 1996, The Trustees have hosted outdoor picnic concerts each week in the summer.
 The groups that play at the concerts tend to be from a wide variety of musical genres.
-The Trustees continue to offer a number of public programs throughout the year, including outdoor picnic concerts on the Allée, and Christmas events.
+The Trustees continue to offer a number of public programs throughout the year, including outdoor picnic concerts on the Allée, their annual Roaring Twenties Lawn Party (which began in 2013), and Christmas events.

-The Trustees offers historical tours of the Great House and its grounds from April to December, and hosts several weddings on the property every year.
+The trustees offer historical tours of the Great House and its grounds from April to December, and host several weddings on the property every year.
 Also part of the estate are Crane Beach and the Crane Wildlife Refuge, both open to the public.

 In popular culture

-The 1987 movie The Witches of Eastwick prominently features the grounds and mansion at Castle Hill, the site filmed on location as home of the eccentric millionaire Daryl Van Horne, played by Jack Nicholson.
+The 1987 film The Witches of Eastwick prominently features the grounds and mansion at Castle Hill, the site filmed on location as home of the eccentric millionaire Daryl Van Horne, played by Jack Nicholson.

-The 1987 movie Flowers in the Attic also features Castle Hill.
+The 1987 film Flowers in the Attic also features Castle Hill.
 It is the main location at which nearly all scenes were filmed.

-The 1994 movie The Next Karate Kid also features Castle Hill as the Buddhist monastery Mr. Miyagi (Pat Morita) takes Julie Pierce (Hilary Swank) to after she is suspended from school for 2 weeks.
+The 1994 film The Next Karate Kid also features Castle Hill as the Buddhist monastery Mr. Miyagi (Pat Morita) takes Julie Pierce (Hilary Swank) to after she is suspended from school for two weeks.

-The 2009 movie Ghosts of Girlfriends Past was predominantly filmed inside and outside the mansion.
+The 2009 film Ghosts of Girlfriends Past was predominantly filmed inside and outside the mansion.
 Several fake windows, statues, and columns were added to the building, in addition to a circular driveway added to the front.
 These fiberglass additions have now been removed, along with the circular driveway.

-In the 2014 movie The Equalizer, the Crane Estate serves as a Russian oligarch's Moscow, Russia mansion in one of the final scenes.
+In the 2014 film The Equalizer, the Crane Estate serves as a Russian oligarch's Moscow, Russia mansion in one of the final scenes.

 Phil Keoghan opened the first episode and introduced the video background segments of the contestants of The Amazing Race 17 from the grass mall.

-The Crane Estate was featured in several scenes of the 2019 movie Little Women.
+The Crane Estate was featured in several scenes of the 2019 film Little Women.